 The earlier you accept that the ESL industry is driven by supply and demand like any other business, too, the better you can develop strategies to market yourself as a non-native ESL teacher and look for teaching opportunities suitable for you.

-How can Non-Native English Speakers Teach Abroad and Find ESL Teaching Jobs?
+How Can Non-Native English Speakers Find ESL Teaching Jobs Abroad?

 A word of warning: If your command of English is not up to scratch, please do us all a favor and do not even think about teaching ESL.
 Don’t damage the reputation of other hardworking teachers and, even more, don’t act irresponsibly towards the wellbeing of ESL students!

 However, if you are able, through determination, hard work and years of study, to achieve a native- or near-native level of fluency in English and believe that you can do a good job of teaching, you should take the following courses of action:

 - Make sure that your command of English is excellent and on a par with that of any native speaker.
 Never stop learning, learning, learning!

 - Become a citizen of an English-speaking country, if possible, or…

 - Live in an English-speaking country for several years and work hard at learning the local culture, accent, slang, idioms etc.

 - Gain some experience, through a regular teaching job, internships or giving private lessons.
 Language schools in English speaking countries hire staff based on competence, not on whether you happen to be a native English speaker or not.